Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Visit the Place de la Bastille

-After having a coffee in one of the many establishments that you will find on your tour of Le Marais, I recommend you take a moment to visit one of the oldest squares in the city: The Bastille Square.
-For centuries this place symbolized the power of French royalty; The Bastille was taken by an armed mob of Parisians during the early days of the Revolution, it was considered a representation of the despotism of the monarchy so its occupation marked a milestone in the ideology of the Revolution.
+After having a coffee in one of the many establishments that you will find on your tour of Le Marais, I recommend you take a moment to visit one of the oldest squares in the city: the Place de la Bastille.

-The Place des Vosges is another of the oldest squares in Paris, one of the most beautiful and also a favorite of Parisians living in Le Marais.
-Located just 5 minutes from the Place de la Bastille, visitors stroll under the arches and walkways and sunbathe in the gardens on spring days.
+Located just 5 minutes from the Place de la Bastille, visitors stroll under the arches and paths and sunbathe in the gardens on spring days.
 The stores, stores and cafes in red brick contribute to the vitality of the place with their beautiful facades.
 Le Maison de Victor Hugo, located just off the square, was converted into a museum after the writer's death in 1885.

-• Opening hours: The Victor Hugo museum is open to the public from Tuesday to Sunday from 10 am to 6 pm.
+- Opening hours: the Victor Hugo museum is open to the public from Tuesday to Sunday from 10 am to 6 pm.

-• Duration of the visit: One hour or less will be enough to visit the different areas of the house.
+- Duration of the visit: one hour or less will be enough to visit the different areas of the house.

 Visit the Picasso Museum in Paris

-The National Picasso Museum in Paris presents the work of Spanish artist Pablo Picasso and houses his personal collection of sculptures.
+The National Picasso Museum in Paris presents the work of the Spanish artist Pablo Picasso and houses his personal collection of sculptures.
 Today it is also an important center for research on the life and work of the Spanish artist.
 The tour through the museum usually takes about 2 hours in total.

-• Hours: From Tuesday to Sunday the entrance hours are from 10 am to 6 pm.
+- Hours: from Tuesday to Sunday the entrance hours are from 10 am to 6 pm.

-• Admission fee: From 40 € the entrance ticket for adults.
+- Admission fee: from 40 € the entrance ticket for adults.

-Visit the Pompidou Art Center
+Visit the Pompidou Arts Center

-Finish your tour of Le Marais with a visit to the Pompidou Center, it is open to the public every working day of the week from 11 am to 11 pm.
+Finish your tour of Le Marais with a visit to the Pompidou Center.
+It is open to the public every working day of the week from 11 am to 11 pm.
 The building itself is a work of art and one of the most important architectural landmarks of our era.

 The center offers its visitors 6 different collections: a modern art collection, a contemporary art collection, an art photography collection, the design collection, and the New media collection.

-• Hours: From 11:00 am to 9:00 pm.
+- Hours: from 11:00 am to 9:00 pm.
 The museum is closed on Tuesdays.

 Day 5: The Maison Monet and Quartier Montmartre